 Don’t lift anything heavier than 10 pounds for 3 days to 4 days after the procedure.

-Ask your doctor when you can return to work.
-Be sure to tell your doctor if your job involves heavy lifting.
+Ask your healthcare provider when you can return to work.
+Be sure to tell your healthcare provider if your job involves heavy lifting.

-If you normally take blood thinner medications (anticoagulants or antiplatelet medications) and you stopped taking them a few days before your procedure, ask your doctor when to start taking them again.
+If you normally take blood thinner medicines (anticoagulants or antiplatelet medicines) and you stopped taking them a few days before your procedure, ask your healthcare provider when to start taking them again.

 Blood in your urine